Great Gifts for Friends Moving Away

 Do you always play Apples to Apples whenever your friends come over to your house?
 If so, give them a copy of their favorite board or card game so they can use it to entertain friends at their new place.
 If your friend has some young children, you can also put together an activity bucket for the kids to keep them occupied while their parents pack.
-Include coloring books, puzzles and other age-appropriate activities that won’t make a mess and that kids can do on their own.
+Include coloring books, jigsaw puzzles for adults and other age-appropriate activities that won’t make a mess and that kids can do on their own.
 Trust us, your friends (and their kids) will be super grateful for this going away gift.

-If your friend’s future involves lots of travel, they will be sure to appreciate any helpful gear you can get for them.
+If your friend’s future involves lots of travel, they will be sure to appreciate any helpful gear or cute travel accessories you can get for them.
 A lot of the gifts will depend on where your friend is moving to and what they are planning to do.
 For example, if they’re planning to do a lot of international travel, a universal power adapter will keep all their devices charged and ready to go.
 If they’re planning to camp a lot, equipment like a solar-powered light or a cooler will come in handy.

 While more practical than some items on this list, you can be absolutely sure that a gift of packing materials will be put to good use.
 Typical items include cardboard boxes, packing tape, bubble wrap, moving blankets and permanent markers.
 Take stock of what materials your friend already has and then offer to fill in the gaps.
 Better yet, bring over the supplies and offer to help your friend pack up their place.
 As you work, you can write them nice notes on the inside of the box flaps to give them some encouragement as they unpack.